ministryofjustice/make-recall-decision-ui/docs/setup-running.md

 npm run start:dev
 ```

-Then log in with your Delius credentials (for dev environment).
+Then log in with your NDelius credentials (for dev environment).
+[Notes on obtaining a login](./user-access.md).

-This will build the `hmpps-auth` container image locally on your machine before starting things up.
-This is needed as the currently released container for `hmpps-auth` does not run properly on M1 macs.
+## Run against local containers
+It's also possible to run locally against all services including auth, in containers.
+See [notes](./tests.md).